Spaces, Poetics and Voids

 The abstraction of the sequenced elements into a sign notation reduces the ordinariness and triviality of the raw fragments into an understandable representation.
 A new and unpredictable composition emerges and results in an enigmatic form which could be comprehensible, whose principles, compositional rules, narrative logic and proportions could perhaps be understood, but without really being able to say how and from where they originated.

 Figure 14.
-COMPOSITION 3: NOTATION
+Composition 3: Notation.

 Composition 4: Structures and Spaces